-UnCommon Law is a new California non-profit organization whose mission is to help long-term prisoners obtain release.
-There are 34,000 such prisoners in California.
+UnCommon Law is a California non-profit organization whose mission is to help long-term prisoners obtain release.
 We represent these prisoners in parole board hearings and in court petitions challenging the parole board and the governor.

 * * *

 A documentary exploring the injustice of solitary confinement